 Customer care, although increasingly important, is constantly evolving.
 Businesses know they need to excel at customer care in order to remain competitive, but with the pace at which consumer preferences for channels continue to change, it’s difficult to develop a comprehensive and effective customer care strategy.

 Considering this, Interactions designed a survey to take a look at some of the key questions many companies have about customer preferences today.
-The following are four key observations about how consumer preferences for technology and channels are evolving, taken from our latest whitepaper on this topic.
+The following are four key observations about the current state of customer care, taken from our latest whitepaper on this topic.

 1) Consumers are still relying heavily on voice channels

 As newer customer service channels such as social media and chat become more prevalent, there is a lot of debate about the importance of these channels compared to more traditional channels such as the phone.
 This study, however, shows that 79% of consumers have used the phone to contact customer service in the past, meaning that it is still an overwhelmingly popular channel.
 Beyond that, 60% of consumers reported having used email, while 34% have used some form of web chat.

 2) But comfort levels with other channels are evolving